alexleyoung/std-ml/README.md

 `CrossEntropy` (numerically stable, with softmax fused into the gradient) and `MSE`.

 ### `loader.rs`
-A zero-copy IDX binary format parser supporting both MNIST and Fashion MNIST.
-Handles arbitrary IDX data types (u8, i8, i16, i32, f32, f64).
-Supports batching and shuffled iteration.
-Pixel normalization is left to the caller.
+An IDX binary format parser supporting both MNIST datasets.
+It reads IDX values into a `Vec<f64>`, handles all IDX data types (u8, i8, i16, i32, f32, f64), and supports batching and shuffled iteration.

 ### `utils.rs`
 Assorted utilities including LCG pseudo-random number generator with uniform (`fill`) and normal (`fill_norm`, via